james-york/james-york.github.io/_posts/2020-04-04-about-the-playground.md

 After that, the author gets the chance to edit it.
 The author decides the time they need.

-Once the edits have been made by the author(s), the final piece is published on the site with pages assigned in the current volume.
+Once the edits have been made by the author(s), the editors will check to see if the playground is suitable for publication.
+If it is, great!
+The final piece is published on the site with pages assigned in the current volume.
+If it isn't, the author(s) will be asked to make additional edits before publishing (This may include another round of peer-review).

 ## Playground peer reviewing